 Is Old Point Financial Corporation (NASDAQ:OPOF) a good dividend stock?
-How would you know?
+How can we tell?
 Dividend paying companies with growing earnings can be highly rewarding in the long term.
-On the other hand, investors have been known to buy a stock because of its yield, and then lose money if the company's dividend doesn't live up to expectations.
+Yet sometimes, investors buy a stock for its dividend and lose money because the share price falls by more than they earned in dividend payments.

-A slim 2.2% yield is hard to get excited about, but the long payment history is respectable.
-At the right price, or with strong growth opportunities, Old Point Financial could have potential.
-Some simple analysis can offer a lot of insights when buying a company for its dividend, and we'll go through this below.
+A 1.8% yield is nothing to get excited about, but investors probably think the long payment history suggests Old Point Financial has some staying power.
+There are a few simple ways to reduce the risks of buying Old Point Financial for its dividend, and we'll go through these below.

-Companies (usually) pay dividends out of their earnings.
-If a company is paying more than it earns, the dividend might have to be cut.
-So we need to be form a view on if a company's dividend is sustainable, relative to its net profit after tax.
-Old Point Financial paid out 39% of its profit as dividends, over the trailing twelve month period.
+Dividends are typically paid from company earnings.
+If a company pays more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
+Comparing dividend payments to a company's net profit after tax is a simple way of reality-checking whether a dividend is sustainable.
+Old Point Financial paid out 34% of its profit as dividends, over the trailing twelve month period.
 A medium payout ratio strikes a good balance between paying dividends, and keeping enough back to invest in the business.
 Plus, there is room to increase the payout ratio over time.

 Before buying a stock for its income, we want to see if the dividends have been stable in the past, and if the company has a track record of maintaining its dividend.
-For the purpose of this article, we only scrutinise the last decade of Old Point Financial's dividend payments.
+Old Point Financial has been paying dividends for a long time, but for the purpose of this analysis, we only examine the past 10 years of payments.
 Its dividend payments have fallen by 20% or more on at least one occasion over the past ten years.
-During the past ten-year period, the first annual payment was US$0.40 in 2009, compared to US$0.48 last year.
-Dividends per share have grown at approximately 1.8% per year over this time.
-Old Point Financial's dividend payments have fluctuated, so it hasn't grown 1.8% every year, but the CAGR is a useful rule of thumb for approximating the historical growth.
+During the past ten-year period, the first annual payment was US$0.68 in 2009, compared to US$0.48 last year.
+This works out to be a decline of approximately 3.4% per year over that time.
+Old Point Financial's dividend hasn't shrunk linearly at 3.4% per annum, but the CAGR is a useful estimate of the historical rate of change.

 Dividend Growth Potential

-With a relatively unstable dividend, it's even more important to evaluate if earnings per share (EPS) are growing - it's not worth taking the risk on a dividend getting cut, unless you might be rewarded with larger dividends in future.
-It's good to see Old Point Financial has been growing its earnings per share at 13% a year over the past 5 years.
+Given that the dividend has been cut in the past, we need to check if earnings are growing and if that might lead to stronger dividends in the future.
+It's good to see Old Point Financial has been growing its earnings per share at 17% a year over the past five years.
 Earnings per share have been growing at a good rate, and the company is paying less than half its earnings as dividends.
 We generally think this is an attractive combination, as it permits further reinvestment in the business.

 We have also put together a list of global stocks with a market capitalisation above $1bn and yielding more 3%.